 The Sprouted Multi-Grain bread is clean.

 Try to have oatmeal always available.
-It is a very original way to eat your whole grain cereal serving per day without many associated substances.
+It is a very original way to eat your cereal grains serving per day without many associated substances.

 Oats contain in this food group the highest amount of healthy fat (7%), especially multiple unsaturated fatty acids, and a lot of protein (15 %).
 Oats are also rich in iron, zinc, potassium, vitamin B1, B6 and E. Made with 100% natural oats, oatmeal is not heat-treated in any way and has a limited shelf life.

 On Amazon.com, a great choice for clean oatmeal to buy is Bob's Red Mill Organic Old Fashioned Rolled Oats.

 In contrast, instant oats are rolled, steamed, and precooked cereals and therefore have a very long shelf life.
 These will often have sweet flavorings added, and are not recommended.

 Week 3: 8 easy ways to increase whole grain consumption

 Week 3 is a great week to experiment a little bit.
 Below I have listed some easy options:

 - Oats are a versatile ingredient and can be used in other recipes besides muesli or oatmeal (check here my ultimate whole grain recipe for breakfast).
 Put some oats and make your ground meat more solid or bind soups and sauces with it.

-- Exchanging white rice for brown is another way to add more whole grains to your diet.
+- Exchanging white rice for brown is another way to optimize your diet.
 Brown rice has a higher satiation effect and contains important nutrients.
 Parboiled rice is acceptable too because of its special processing it is a better source of calcium, vitamin B-6, potassium and fiber than regular white rice.

 - Enjoy high fiber salads like tabouleh made of bulgur (durum wheat)

 - Add half a cup of cooked wheat or rye berries, brown rice, wild rice, barley or sorghum to your favorite soup.